Vanco/SequencePlugin/README.md

 #### Why change name?
-Since 2011, I found a solution of NPE of original **SequencePlugin**, so I write email to Kentaur with my solution, He said he was not coding any more.
-Instead, he send me the code.
+Since 2011, I found a solution of NPE of original **SequencePlugin**, so I write email to Kentaur with my solution, He said he was not coding anymore.
+Instead, he sent me the code.
 I fix the NPE issue and publish to plugin repository with new name **SequencePluginReload**.

-But in 2015, the IntelliJ change the login system, and I lost my account, cannot continue publish new version to the repository.
+In 2015, the IntelliJ change the login system, and I lost my account, cannot continue to publish new version to the repository.

 In 2016, I change the Name again to **SequenceDiagram** and host the source code on [github](https://github.com/Vanco/SequencePlugin).
-Now it open source.
+Now it is open source.

 Thanks Kentaur for the great work on the original source.